Hamburg City Park ⇒ Nature & Relaxation in the Heart of the City

 What is the Hamburg City Park?

-The Hamburg City Park is a public park located in the Winterhude district, north of the city center.
-It stretches along Hindenburgstraße and the Südring and was opened on July 1, 1914.
-From the beginning, it served as a public park, offering recreation and leisure opportunities for people of all social classes.
-Planning began in 1901, initiated by Fritz Schumacher and Friedrich Sperber, as well as the garden architect Otto Linne, who collaborated to combine elements of English landscape gardens and French architectural gardens.
+The Hamburg Stadtpark is a public park located in the Winterhude district, north of the city center.
+It stretches along Hindenburgstraße and Südring and was inaugurated on July 1, 1914.
+From the very beginning, it served as a people's park, providing relaxation and leisure opportunities for all social classes.
+Planning began in 1901, initiated by Fritz Schumacher and Friedrich Sperber, along with landscape architect Otto Linne, who collaborated to combine elements of English landscape gardens and French architectural gardens.

-During World War II, the City Park was heavily damaged, and many facilities had to be rebuilt after the war.
-In the post-war years, money and effort were invested to create new attractions and modernize existing facilities.
-It is now known as a hub for diverse activities: including leisurely walks around the City Park lake, stargazing at the planetarium, concerts at the open-air stage, and much more.
+During World War II, the Stadtpark was heavily damaged, and many facilities had to be rebuilt after the war.
+In the post-war years, money and labor were invested to create new attractions and modernize existing facilities.
+Today, it is known as a center for diverse activities: These include extensive walks around the Stadtpark lake, stargazing at the planetarium, concerts at the open-air stage, and much more.

 Stadtpark See